Cholecystitis is a painful condition caused by an inflamed gallbladder. The most common cause is gallstones.

 Most people with gallstones do not have any symptoms or problems and do not know they have them.
 Commonly, the stones simply stay in the gallbladder and cause no harm.
 However, in some people, gallstones can cause problems.
 See separate leaflet called Gallstones for more details.

 Cholecystitis is one problem that can occur with gallstones.
 About 19 in 20 cases of cholecystitis are thought to be caused by gallstones.
 What seems to happen is that a gallstone becomes stuck in the cystic duct (this is the tube that drains bile out from the gallbladder into the bile duct).
 Bile then builds up in the gallbladder, which becomes stretched (distended).
 Because of this, the walls of the gallbladder become inflamed.
 In some cases the inflamed gallbladder becomes infected.
 An infected gallbladder is more prone to lead to complications.

-The symptoms of cholecystitis tend to be quite characteristic.
+The symptoms of acute cholecystitis tend to be quite characteristic.
 They usually come on rather quickly and you can feel very unwell.